 - Photography sketchbooks

-- Graphic Design sketchbooks
+- Graphic design sketchbooks

-- Textile and Fashion Design sketchbooks
+- Textile and fashion design sketchbooks

-- Sculpture and 3D Design sketchbooks
+- Sculpture, architecture, and 3D Design sketchbooks

-This article was written by Amiria Robinson.
-Amiria has been a teacher of Art & Design and a Curriculum Co-ordinator for seven years, responsible for the course design and assessment of Art and Design work in two high-achieving Auckland schools.
-Amiria has a Bachelor of Architectural Studies, Bachelor of Architecture (First Class Honours) and a Graduate Diploma of Teaching.
-She is a CIE Accredited Art & Design Coursework Assessor.
-Follow Amiria on Google+
+Amiria has been an Art & Design teacher and a Curriculum Co-ordinator for seven years, responsible for the course design and assessment of student work in two high-achieving Auckland schools.
+She has a Bachelor of Architectural Studies, Bachelor of Architecture (First Class Honours) and a Graduate Diploma of Teaching.
+Amiria is a CIE Accredited Art & Design Coursework Assessor.